edocsss/RARSS/README.md

-# Final Year Project: Human Activity Recognition System
+# Robust Activity Recognition using Smartphone and Smartwatch (RARSS)
 This repository contains all the code related to my Final Year Project which is about recognizing human activities using Smartphone and Smartwatch.
-Raw data collected can be found in this repository as well.

 An important contribution is the exploration on how using **mean deducted sensory data** can **significantly** improve the testing results, especially the Leave-One-Person-Out (LOPO) testing.
 To my own knowledge, there **has not been** any other work using a similar technique to a Human Activity Recognition problem.